nbonamy/claude-crew/README.md

 1. **SessionStart Hook**
    - Runs when Claude Code starts
-   - Calls REST API to register agent
+   - Calls REST API `/api/register` to register agent with its folder path
-   - Outputs session ID to Claude's context in JSON format with `hookSpecificOutput`
-   - Example output includes agent name and session ID for use in commands
+   - Returns `hookSpecificOutput` with `additionalContext` containing:
+     - Agent name
+     - Session ID
+     - Instructions for using crew MCP tools
+   - Session ID is required for all crew MCP tool calls

 2. **SessionEnd Hook**
    - Runs when Claude Code exits
-   - Calls REST API to unregister agent
+   - Calls REST API `/api/unregister` to remove agent from crew

-3. **Commands** (namespaced as /crew:*)
+3. **Commands**
-   - `/crew:agents` - List all registered agents
+   - `/crew:list` - List all registered agents
-   - `/crew:send <recipient> <message>` - Send message to another agent
+   - `/crew:send` - Send message to another agent
    - `/crew:check` - Check and respond to messages

 ## Setup